11th Attack Squadron

 The 11th Attack Squadron is a United States Air Force unit assigned to the 432d Wing Air Combat Command at Creech Air Force Base near Indian Springs, Nevada.
 It flies General Atomics MQ-9 Reaper Unmanned aerial vehicles.
 In 1995 the 11th became the first Remotely Piloted Aircraft (RPA) squadron in the Air Force.

 Overview

 The 11th Attack Squadron was the U.S. Air Force's first MQ-1B Predator formal training unit that conducts 5 basic and advanced training courses: Initial Qualification, Instructor Upgrade Training, Foreign Officer Course, Senior Officer Course, and Launch & Recovery Course.
-The 11th conducts intelligence, surveillance, and reconnaissance operating the flies MQ-9 Reaper remotely piloted aircraft.
+The 11th conducts intelligence, surveillance, and reconnaissance operating MQ-9 Reaper remotely piloted aircraft.

 History

 World War II

 The squadron was first activated as the 11th Observation Squadron at Wheeler-Sack Field in early 1942.
 It initially operated in the southeastern United States under Third Air Force flying antisubmarine patrols along the Gulf Coast after the Japanese attack on Pearl Harbor.

 The unit was reassigned to Fourth Air Force in Southern California during early 1942, flying reconnaissance, mapping, artillery adjustment, bombing, dive-bombing, and strafing missions to support Army ground units in training at the Desert Training Center or on maneuvers.
 It trained personnel in aerial reconnaissance, medium bombardment, and fighter techniques.

 With the closure of the Desert Training Center in late 1943, the unit returned to Third Air Force becoming a reconnaissance training unit for Army forces at Fort Campbell, Kentucky, Fort Polk, Louisiana, Fort Hood, Texas and Fort Bragg, North Carolina.
 After the war it was assigned to Shaw Field, South Carolina, and was never fully equipped or manned.
 The unit inactivated March 1946.